LIFE STORY

 In short, resources concentrated on teaching motivated adults (which is what I had hoped the abortive Australia-Japan Foundation effort would do) will produce far greater results than scattershot teaching in schools, especially when the schools do not have proper Asian language courses or teachers in place.

-One shudders to think of the resources wasted on trying to teach Chinese for one or two hours a week to absent-minded Australian school children who see no use for the language in their future.
+One shudders to think of the resources wasted on trying to teach Chinese for one or two hours a week to millions of absent-minded Australian school children who see no use for the language in their future.

 For a while we had the absurd situation where, in order to fulfil the Fitzgerald report, teachers of French were being retreaded into becoming teachers of Japanese.